Shail2597/cs30-major-project/Beta Testing.md

 # Beta-Testing

 ## Non-programmer's advice:
-- Add some sound effects
 - Add any indication for the health.
-- "Why do I die instantly when I touch the enemy?"
 - "why is there no 'how to play?' section?"
-- Add home and end screen menus
+- "How do I attack"
+- "Why it stop jumping?
+I ran out of the jumps?"

 ## Programmer's advice:
+-